-Most Popular Destinations: Countrywide, but hotspots in Manuel Antonio, Turrialba, Samara & the Central Valley
+Most Popular Destinations: Countrywide, but hotspots in AManuel Antonio, Turrialba, Samara & the Central Valley

 Adventure may be the name of the game in Costa Rica, but not all tours are created equal.
 On a scale of tame to terrifying, most of the country’s adventures fall somewhere in the range of adrenaline rush, not adrenaline deluge.
 That is, except when it comes to Costa Rica’s most extreme adventures.
 These tours are safe – the country enforces very stringent safety requirements – but you’ll feel anything but secure as you rappel through the interior of a strangler fig or belly-crawl through caves as old as the dinosaurs.

 Picture this: Your ankles are tied to a bungee cable, and you can just make out the roar of a river far below.
 Your friends are chanting your name.
 You may even be bound to one of those friends to tandem jump.
 And you’re standing on an old bridge, staring into a 265-foot abyss.
 (Reality check: You’re teetering more than 26 stories above the ground.)
 Now jump!

 Or this: You’re mid-dive down a waterfall in a lush, rainforest canyon.
 Class IV or V rapids churn around your raft, and you have to hang onto your paddle so the river’s rocks and frothing whitewater don’t wrench it from your grasp.
 You’ve already tackled demonic rapids like “Dirty Mind,” “The Abyss,” and “Indigestion,” when your guide warns that “El Horrendito” (the little terror) is looming on the horizon.
 Hold on to your paddle!